 QuickBooks' plan lets you create, enter, edit, and send invoices in batches, as well as giving you access to exclusive premium apps, workflow automation, and on-demand training.
 You'll also get a dedicated account team to resolve technical issues and continuous data backups that allow you to restore to a previously saved version.

 QuickBooks vs FreshBooks: Features

-Both accounting software services offer a lot of features, covering the basics of invoicing, expensing, and time-tracking, with plenty of third-party integrations to handle everything else.
+Our research found that both accounting software services offer a broad range of the most frequently needed accounting features, covering the basics of invoicing, expensing, and time-tracking, with plenty of third-party integrations to handle everything else.